fasterEMS/openEMS-Project/docs/_sources/python/openEMS/Tutorials/Parallel_Plate_Capacitor_Waveguide.rst.txt

 create a mesh to partition the continuous 3D box into discrete rectangular cuboids.
 In the Finite-Difference Time-Domain (FDTD) algorithm, these cuboids discretize the 3D space and form the basic unit of electromagnetic calculations.
-They're known as Yee's cells (named after Kane S. Yee's 1966 algorithm).
+These are known as Yee cells (named after Kane S. Yee's 1966 algorithm).

 General Requirements
 """""""""""""""""""""

-In general, the mesh must satisfy three requirements:
+In general, the mesh must satisfy four requirements:

 #. **Temporal Resolution**.
 Its interval must be small enough to resolve the
    shortest wavelength (highest